Seymour Nussenbaum

 Seymour graduated from Pratt in 1948 with a degree in illustration, and the following year married his long-time girlfriend, Vera Ribet.

-Vera died in 2016 at the age of 90; Seymour is still alive as of this writing (January 2021) and living in Monroe Township, NJ.
-He was one of three Ghost Army veterans to attend the events surrounding the opening of the Ghost Army Exhibit at the World War Two Museum in New Orleans in March of 2020, and he serves on the advisory board of the Ghost Army Legacy Project (GALP).
+Vera died in 2015 at the age of 90.
+Seymour continued to live in Monroe Township, and remained active in Ghost Army activities.
+He was one of three Ghost Army veterans to attend the events surrounding the opening of the Ghost Army Exhibit at the World War Two Museum in New Orleans in March of 2020, and he served on the advisory board of the Ghost Army Legacy Project (GALP).

 He donated his two wartime scrapbooks to GALP in 2013, and after careful professional conservation, and digitization of the contents, those albums are now housed at the World War Two Museum.